wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-model-power-bi/includes/8-lab.md

 1. In the **Advanced** group (you may need to scroll down to locate it), in the **Summarize By** dropdown list, select **Average**.

-	> [!NOTE]
-	> By default, numeric columns will summarize by summing values together.
+	> *By default, numeric columns will summarize by summing values together.
 This default behavior is not suitable for a column like **Unit Price**, which represents a rate.
-Setting the default summarization to average will produce a useful and accurate result.
+Setting the default summarization to average will produce a useful and accurate result.*

 ### Bulk update properties